 Once all of the issues have been discussed and matters settled between the parties, the Collaborative lawyers will prepare a legally binding settlement agreement for the parties to review and sign.
 If applicable, the lawyers will also jointly file for a desk divorce.

 If the negotiations break down at any point during this process, both parties are free to withdraw.
 However, and what is most critical to this process, the registered Collaborative lawyers will then be disqualified from later representing their clients in court.
 Because all of the discussions were confidential and without prejudice, the clients would essentially have to start the divorce process over with a new lawyer if they wanted to pursue litigation.
 In addition to motivating the parties to reach a resolution, this component is critical for maintaining the integrity of the full, honest disclosure and good faith negotiations that are the hallmarks of the Collaborative process.

 As set out on the Collaborative Divorce Alberta Association’s website, Collaborative Family Law has been successful in a wide variety of situations, including:

-If you, a family member or friend is interested in learning more about the Collaborative Family Law process or scheduling an initial consultation, please do not hesitate to contact our office at 780-482-7691.
-Additional information can also be found at: Collaborative Divorce Association Alberta https://collaborativepractice.ca/ and Association of Collaborative Family Professionals (Edmonton) http://divorceseparation.ca/.
+If you, a family member, or a friend is interested in learning more about the Collaborative Family Law process or scheduling an initial consultation, please do not hesitate to contact our office at 780-482-7691.
+Additional information can also be found at Collaborative Divorce Association Alberta https://collaborativepractice.ca/ and Association of Collaborative Family Professionals (Edmonton) http://divorceseparation.ca/.